-The Egyptian Ministry of Tourism and Antiquities announced the discovery last week, describing the 1,300 meter tunnel located forty-three feet underground as a “geometric miracle.”
+The Egyptian Ministry of Tourism and Antiquities announced the discovery in the Fall of 2022, describing the 1,300-meter tunnel located forty-three feet underground as a “geometric miracle.”
 It was said that it looks similar to the Tunnel of Eupalinos on the island of Samos in Greece.

-Kathleen Martinez, an archaeologist at the University of San Domingo, led the excavation project.
+Excavations continue under the direction of Kathleen Martinez, an archaeologist at the University of San Domingo.

 How the research on Cleopatra’s tomb began

 About twenty years ago, Martinez began searching for Cleopatra’s tomb in Egypt, confident that after more than a decade of continuous research that Taposiris Magna, dedicated to god of the dead, Osiris, was a leading candidate for the queen’s burial spot.

 After endless attempts and multiple ignored emails, Martinez managed to successfully book a meeting with archaeologist and former Head of Egypt’s Supreme Council of Antiquities Zahi Hawass in Cairo.